-Small hydraulic assisted tools used to gain entry, like the Rabbit tool, are now commonplace.
+Small hydraulic-assisted tools used to gain entry, like the Rabbit tool, are now commonplace.
 Even as forcible entry tools become more mechanical, firefighters must always know how to use the tried-and-true forcible entry tools, like the Halligan tool, to gain entry should a mechanical device fail.

 Modern applications for the Halligan tool have evolved

 Though the Halligan tool was originally conceived of as a forcible entry tool, its versatility has led to recognition for a range of emergency applications.
 In addition to locked doors, the Halligan can be used to open padlocks and break chains.
-And in particularly difficult forcible entry scenarios, the Halligan can also be used to remove hinge pins or even the entire door.
+And in particularly difficult forcible entry scenarios, the Halligan can also be used to remove hinge pins or even an entire door.

 Other popular applications of the Halligan tool include: